oracle/python-oracledb/doc/src/user_guide/bind.rst

 of Oracle Database resources.
-Additionally, if a statement with a large number of bind variable placeholders is executed many times with varying string lengths for each execution, then consider using :func:`Cursor.setinputsizes()` to reduce the database's "version count" for the SQL statement.
+Additionally, if a statement with a large number of bind variable placeholders is executed many times with varying string lengths for each execution, then consider using :func:`Cursor.setinputsizes()` to reduce Oracle Database's SQL ":ref:`version count <sqlversioncount>`" for the statement.
 For example, if the columns are VARCHAR2(25), then add this before the :meth:`Cursor.execute()` call:

 .. code-block:: python